Komlan Assignon

 Komlan Agbeko Assignon (born 21 January 1974) is a Togolese former professional footballer who played as a midfielder.

 Assignon played with a number of French clubs, including AS Cannes, AS Beauvais Oise and US Créteil-Lusitanos.
 His final year of play was with Al Jahra in Kuwait.

 Assignon capped for the Togo national team at the 1998, 2000 and 2002 African Cup of Nations.
 In total he got 20 caps and four goals.

 He acquired French nationality by naturalization on 7 June 1996.

 Personal life

-Assignon's son, Lorenz, is a professional footballer who plays for Rennes.
+Assignon's son, Lorenz, is a professional footballer who plays for Stuttgart.

+Career statistics

+International

+Scores and results list Togo's goal tally first, score column indicates score after each Assignon goal.